Join Us

 - Improved Leukocyte Retention Rates

-Advanced materials and designs ensure superior leukoreduction.
+Advanced materials and designs ensure superior leukoreduction efficiency.

 - Reduced Hemolysis Risk